Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/Pity The Cat.md

 # Concept

-During the Industrial Revolution of the 19th century, Abraham Mertens was mayor of a small town, and wanted to make sure it grew big and prosperous.
+During the Industrial Revolution of the 19th century, Abraham Mertens was mayor of a [[small]] town, and wanted to make sure it grew big and prosperous.
 He was a practical man but also a dabbler in dark arts, so he made a pact with The Starry Order. [[The Order]] is an inhuman force that creeps into minds of humans and makes them more and more rational, duty-bound, efficient, and (sadly) devoid of emotions.
-For Mertens, this was a small price to pay for the town’s prosperity.
+For Mertens, this was a [[small]] price to pay for the town’s prosperity.

 The plan didn’t succeed.
-An old kabbalist mystic in the town, Jacob, sensed the mayor’s magic and countered it with his own.
+An old kabbalist [[Mystic]] in the town, Jacob, sensed the mayor’s [[magic]] and countered it with his own.
 Jacob enchanted all the cats in town so that every night they would meow into the sky, creating chaos and dissonance to keep The Starry Order at bay.
 Everybody in town loved cats, and they were protected from people who would hurt them in order to stop the ‘noise,’ so this enchantment worked well.

 The Starry Order kept trying to control the town because it was bound by Mertens’ pact.
 For over a century it was repelled by the cats, but now it has another chance: The town is being incorporated into a large city.
 Tower blocks are being built, people are becoming busier, and they are easier prey for [[the Order]].
 And, of course, they have less time and affection for their cats…